boldbi/bold-bi-docs/docs/faq/how-to-connect-a-live-xml-or-json-or-csv-or-excel-file-in-bold-bi-dashboard.md

    ![select-refresh](/static/assets/faq/images/select-refresh.png)

-5. Choose the schema from the tree view to design your dashboard and click Connect button.
+5. Choose the schema from the tree view to design your dashboard and click the Connect button.

    ![select-schema](/static/assets/faq/images/select-schema.png)

-6. Now the design canvas is open with select table schema.
-Drag and drop the table in design canvas and save your data source.
+6. Now, the design canvas is open with the selected table schema.
+Drag and drop the table onto the design canvas and save your data source.
     ![design-canvas](/static/assets/faq/images/design-canvas.png)

 ## Steps to connect live file(CSV/JSON/XML) through Restful Web services

-1. If the live data is in CSV/JSON/XML format in your REST API, then connect the API in designer using [**Web API**](/working-with-data-sources/data-connectors/web/) connection type.
+1. If the live data is in CSV/JSON/XML format in your REST API, then connect the API in the designer using the [**Web API**](/working-with-data-sources/data-connectors/web/) connection type.

 2. In the Data Format combo box select the format (CSV, JSON, XML) based on the response of your provided API.